-The on-again-off-again park has been kicked around for more than 10 years.
-On December 9, 2003 Senator Fitzpatrick did his best to tout the economic potential of a National Park at a meeting of politicians and First Nations.
-The event was the “South Okanagan Similkameen Community-To-Community Forum” in Osoyoos, BC.
-His platform was aimed at everyone in the room.
+The on-again-off-again park has been under consideration since the late 1990’s.
+On December 9, 2003 Senator Ross Fitzpatrick began expounding the economic potential of a National Park.
+The event was the “South Okanagan Similkameen Community-To-Community Forum” in Osoyoos, BC – a meeting of politicians and First Nations.
+His platform was aimed to impress everyone in the room.
 He referred to the Gwaii Haanas National Park Reserve, “Where over 50% of the full time positions including the chief superintendant are held by First Nations People.”
 He stressed the importance of preserving, “probably the richest but also the most threatened ecosystem in Canada”.
-He stressed the upside of more research, cultural opportunities for First Nations and tourists, tourism and development opportunities.
+He stressed the upside of more research, cultural opportunities for First Nations, tourism and development opportunities.

 The 2010 Parks Canada study and map can be found at http://cpawsbc.org/upload/South_Okanagan-Similkameen_National_Park_Feasibility_Study.pdf

-Private land is the bulk of the proposal.
-It is interspersed throughout the proposed park zone.
-Some of the private parcels are less than 100 acres (40 hectares), some of the private parcels are 1000 acres (400 hectares) or more.
+Private land is the bulk of the area and is interspersed throughout the proposed park zone.
+Some of the private parcels are less than 100 acres (40 hectares), some private parcels are 1000 acres (400 hectares) or more.
 Most of the private land is mountainous.
 Some of the private land is ranchland.
-Some of the private land is currently used for producing grapes, fruit, vegetables and hay.
+Some of the private land is used for producing grapes, fruit, vegetables and hay.

 The provincial crown land in the proposed national park area is critical grazing land for the region’s beef industry.
 Thousands of cattle range in the timber, grasslands, streams, logging roads and back country of the BC Southern Interior.
 The handful of ranches in the South Similkameen and South Okanagan would simply not survive if a national park was imposed.
 Those same ranchers already truck some of their cattle more than 300 km to get them to and from summer pastures because there is more demand than available grazing land.
 The rich valley floors are used to grow hay for those same cattle to eat during winter: BC Southern Interior enjoys three, sometimes four cuts of hay each year.

-I have done the research, and according to Statistics Canada, each beef cow in Canada contributed $1768 to the Canadian economy in 2006.
+According to Statistics Canada, each beef cow in Canada contributed $1768 to the Canadian economy in 2006.
 Logic suggests that same impact has likely increased another 20 or 30% since.
-To take that piece out of the local economy will have a huge detrimental spinoff effect: the local bank, restaurant, grocery store, mechanic and countless other businesses would feel the hit.
+To take that piece out of the local economy would have a huge detrimental spinoff effect: the local bank, restaurant, grocery store, mechanic and countless other businesses would feel the hit.
 The beef cattle industry in the South Okanagan and South Similkameen contributes money to the local economy 365 days a year and has done so since the mid 1800′s.
-If you want more info on the history of ranching in the South Similkameen and South Okanagan Google “Richard Lowe Cawston”; ”Tom and Elizabeth Daly”; “William H. Lowe”; “Francis Xavier Richter”; “Barrington Price”; or “Emanuel Barcelo”.
-Those names are but an introduction.
+(If you want more info on the history of ranching in the South Similkameen and South Okanagan Google “Richard Lowe Cawston”; ”Tom and Elizabeth Daly”; “William H. Lowe”; “Francis Xavier Richter”; “Barrington Price”; or “Emanuel Barcelo”.
+Those names are but an introduction.)

 The only park in Canada that has permitted cattle to graze is Grasslands National Park in Saskatchewan.
-The cattle are part of a temporary experiment to study the environmental impact that reintroducing bison to the park might have.
+The cattle were originally used in place of bison to study the feasibility of reintroducing bison to the park.
 Both cattle and bison are hooved creatures, and cattle are a lot easier to transport and herd than bison.
 The average weight of a beef cow and a bison cow are similar, around 1100 lbs.
 What sets the bison apart is their bigger-than-life attitude: in Yellowstone Park, Bison are considered to be the most aggressive animal.

 Not only does CPAWS suggest, “Build A Park And They Will Come”, they are adamant that international tourists will visit the proposed national park, too.
-They fail to mention that most of Canada’s National Parks have few amenities, and because of that, tour buses don’t go there.
-In keeping with that, CPAWS has stated there will be no amenities in the proposed national park.
-Without motels, hotels, restaurants, souvenir shops, gas stations, marked walking trails, ski lifts, canoeing, and campgrounds, few international tourists would visit tourist traps Whistler, Jasper, Banff, Radium Hot Springs, West Edmonton Mall, the beach, whitewater rafting, wine tours, Starbucks, their tablet… How is it, then, that the proposed National Park will be so radically different, such a draw, such a big deal?
+They fail to mention that tour buses don’t go where there are no amenities (CPAWS has stated there will be no amenities in the proposed national park).
+Without motels, hotels, restaurants, souvenir shops, gas stations, marked walking trails, ski lifts, canoeing, and campgrounds, few international tourists would visit tourist traps like Whistler, Jasper, Banff, Radium Hot Springs, West Edmonton Mall, the beach, whitewater rafting, wine tours, Starbucks, their tablet…

 In contrast to the 365-day-a-year spinoff from ranching, tourism in the BC Southern Interior contributes to the economy chiefly in June, July and August.
 Tourism does indeed inject millions of dollars into the Southern Interior economy every year, but it doesn’t do much of that outside of the peak summer season.
 Businesses that cannot survive through the slow season simply cease altogether.
 It happens all the time.